Struggling to get interviews?

 Relevant Coursework: Language and Identity, Media and Values, Mass Media Law

-If you’re including relevant coursework on your resume, you can choose to format it like the example above, or add more detail by using bullet points that explain what you achieved in each course.
+If you include relevant coursework on your resume, you can format it as a simple list (as shown above) or use bullet points that explain what you achieved in each class.

-Here’s an example of how to list a master’s degree on your resume:
+Here’s how to list a master’s degree on your resume, along with your previous degree:

 EDUCATION